pbrucla/linux-scavenger-hunt/README.md

     cd ~/linux-scavenger-hunt

 to return home.
-If you `cd` to the `clues` directory and do an `ls`, you will notice that there are a lot of clue directories.
+If you `cd` to the `clues` directory and do an `ls`, you will notice that there are a lot of directories (folders), each numbered 00001-99999.
 Most of them contain fake clues.
 Throughout our hunt we will be looking for real clues.
-Using `cd`, navigate to `clues/12345` and type `ls`.
+Using `cd`, navigate into the `clues` directory and then the `12345` directory, and type `ls` to list the files in this directory.
 You should see a single file named `clue`.

 #### `cat` ####

 Finally we need to be able to look at our clues.
-First read the manpage for `cat`, then do:
+We can do this by doing:

     cat clue

-This should list the clue in your terminal.
+This displays the conte of the file `clue` in your terminal.
 From now on, everything we need will be contained in these clue files.
-It's a good idea to keep track of all the clue folders (like `12345`) somewhere, such as on a piece of paper or in a digital note somewhere.
-You can also do things like copy all the clue files to your home folder, or cut and paste the clue text into another file.
+It's a good idea to keep track of all the clue numbers (like `12345`) somewhere, such as on a piece of paper or in a digital note somewhere.
+Read this clue to continue!